 You should also make sure that you have told – and continue to tell – as many people as possible that the goods are yours and will continue to be yours until paid for by virtue of the retention of title clause.
 It is also important to complete any documentation (for example, a retention of title questionnaire) that you receive from an insolvency officeholder promptly Do not be afraid to chase the return of your goods on a regular basis.

 You should stand a reasonable chance of either obtaining payment for the goods over which you have retained title, or insisting that the goods are returned in lieu of non-payment.

-However, one exception would be if the goods you supplied are in the possession of a third party buyer, who bought them in good faith without knowing about your RoT clause.
+However, one exception would be if the goods you supplied are in the possession of a third party buyer, who bought them in good faith without knowing about your retention of title clause.
 They are then likely to have equivalent rights to those they would have had if you had delivered the goods to them yourself.
-In these circumstances, your RoT clause is ineffective.
+In these circumstances, your retention of title clause is ineffective.
 However, it is best to cross that particular bridge when you come to it…

 For more information, contact Lyons Davidson’s Civil Litigation specialists.